-All my family has my middle name as their last name
+How do I replace my middle name as my last name legally ?

 Try this link: http://www.scscourt.org/self_help/probate/namechange/namechange.shtml